 For anyone losing weight, you probably know how troublesome the abdominal area can be.
 This is why it’s one of the most popular areas for liposuction.
 Following weight loss, many men and women struggle to lose excess fat around the stomach.

-3. Thighs and Lower Legs
+3. Thigh Liposuction and Lower Legs

 Even with plenty of diet and exercise, many people find that fat tends to settle in the thigh region.
 You can perform liposuction on the inner and outer thighs as well as the lower legs.

-4. Chin and Neck
+4. Chin and Neck Liposuction

 As you age, fat can start to accumulate underneath the chin despite no changes in weight.
 Because liposuction can target small areas, it’s a good solution for excess fat underneath the chin and around the neck that can help take years off.